PeacePeters/Operationalizing-Machine-Learning-using-AzureML/README.md

 1. Increasing the number of cross validation can help in achieving better accuracy.

-2. A better performing model can be detected by the AutoML feature if the duration of the exit criterion is increased.
+2. A better performing AutoML model can be detected if the experiment timeout is increased.

 3. Converting the model into platform supported formats such as ONNX, TFLITE etc. will help optimize inference or model scoring and achieve scalability.